Iakim/Liferay-docker/README.md

 ## Customize your installation

+### If you want a liferay from scratch, skip to "Review portal-ext.properties"

 Copy the folders, of your previous instalation, hypersonic and document_library for data

     # cp -r /opt/you_instalation_liferay_path/data/hypersonic/* data/hypersonic/